TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-data-interface.md

 }
 ```

-* Still using cell names as content but now starting with an empty spreadsheet and adding a new row every second
+I still use cell names as content but now start with an empty spreadsheet and add a new row every second.
+Each row has 26 columns, so I can test how [infinite scrolling]({% link _drafts/react-spreadsheet-infinite-scrolling.md %}) feels when going past the end of existing content.

-* Subscribe sets an internal timer which is canceled on unsubscribe
-* `AppData` has a member variable for current number of rows which is incremented in the timer before invoking the callback
+The subscribe method starts a timer which is canceled on unsubscribe. `AppData` has a member variable which is a `count` of the current number of rows.
+The `count` is incremented in the timer before invoking the callback to React.

-* You have to be really careful to maintain the expected snapshot semantics.
+You have to be really careful to maintain the expected snapshot semantics.
 Notice how `getRowCount` returns the snapshot count, not the current count.
-Ensures render is consistent even if count incremented in the middle of the render (for example if render was suspended).
-* `getCellValue` is only called for the first `getRowCount` rows so no need to do anything extra with the snapshot.
+This ensures the render is consistent even if `count` gets incremented in the middle of the render.
+As `getCellValue` is only called for the first `getRowCount` rows, there's no need to make it explicitly dependent on `snapshot`.

+# Try It!

+How much time have you spent reading this page?
+How many rows of data does the demo spreadsheet contain?
+That's how many seconds it's been since you loaded the page.

+# Next Time

+* Editing something